44 Wall Street

 JobDiva, Inc. is responsible for the processing of personal data we receive under each Privacy Shield Framework.
 JobDiva, Inc. complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, JobDiva, Inc is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission and/or the U.S. Department of Transportation.
+With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, JobDiva, Inc is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, JobDiva, Inc. may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 JobDiva, Inc. may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that such disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud or respond to a government request.